kasiasen/gettingandcleaningdata/README.md

 The script prepares raw data for further analyses is the following steps:
 1.
--reads following files from 'UCI HAR Dataset' directory into R:
+- reads following files from 'UCI HAR Dataset' directory into R:
---features.txt (plus sets appriopriate column names) --activity_labels.txt (plus sets appriopriate column names) --X_train.txt
+-- features.txt (plus sets appriopriate column names) -- activity_labels.txt (plus sets appriopriate column names) -- X_train.txt
---y_train.txt
---X_test.txt
---y_test.txt
---subject_train.txt
---subject_test.txt
+-- y_train.txt
+-- X_test.txt
+-- y_test.txt
+-- subject_train.txt
+-- subject_test.txt
--merges a 561-feature vector containing time and frequency domain variables (X_train/X_test) with activity label (X_train_labels/X_test_labels) and an identifier of the subject who carried out the experiment (subject_train/subject_test) for training/test datasets respectively
+- merges a 561-feature vector containing time and frequency domain variables (X_train/X_test) with activity label (X_train_labels/X_test_labels) and an identifier of the subject who carried out the experiment (subject_train/subject_test) for training/test datasets respectively
--merges full training (train_full) and test (test_full) datasets together into one dataset: step1_full_dataset -sets appriopriate column names for columns containing following variables: subject identifier, activity label -output from step 1: step1_full_dataset
+- merges full training (train_full) and test (test_full) datasets together into one dataset: step1_full_dataset
+- sets appriopriate column names for columns containing following variables: subject identifier, activity label
+- output from step 1: step1_full_dataset
 2.
--extracts only the measurements on the mean and standard deviation for each measurement -output from step 2: step2_mean_std_subset
+- extracts only the measurements on the mean and standard deviation for each measurement
+- output from step 2: step2_mean_std_subset
 3.
--assigns descriptive activity names to name the activities in the data set (replaces the column with activity id (label.id) with a column with activity name (activity_name) ) -output from step 3: step3_activity_names
+- assigns descriptive activity names to name the activities in the data set (replaces the column with activity id (label.id) with a column with activity name (activity_name) )
+- output from step 3: step3_activity_names
 4.
--appropriately labels the data set with descriptive variable names taken from features.txt file -output from step 4: step4_descr_variable_names
+- appropriately labels the data set with descriptive variable names taken from features.txt file
+- output from step 4: step4_descr_variable_names
 5.
--creates an independent tidy data set with the average of each variable for each activity and each subject -output from step 5: step5_tidy_dataset
+- creates an independent tidy data set with the average of each variable for each activity and each subject
+- output from step 5: step5_tidy_dataset
 6.
--writes final dataset into txt file
+- writes final dataset into txt file
--output from step 6: ksenderowska_get_clean_data_project.txt
+- output from step 6: ksenderowska_get_clean_data_project.txt

 In the final tidy dataset, for each record it is provided: